wn-doolittle/caliper-spec/caliper.md

 The drive to deliver education at scale coupled with a demand for measurable accountability | "accountability backed by measurability" has spurred interest in the application of “big data” principles to the business of education.
 Opportunities to tap new data sources, ask new questions and pursue new insights have grown as both the learning technology ecosystem has expanded and the definition of what constitutes learning has evolved beyond the formal classroom experience to include informal, social and experiential modes of acquiring knowledge and skills.
 The challenges inherent in describing, collecting and exchanging learning activity data originating from such diverse learning sources and context are now formidable.

 The Caliper Analytics® specification attempts to address the underlying interoperability challenges posed by these shifts in the learning technology landscape.
 Caliper provides an information model and domain-specific controlled vocabularies for describing learning activities, events and related entities.
 Caliper also defines an application programming interface (the Sensor API™) for marshalling and transmitting Caliper events from instrumented applications to one or more target endpoints for storage, analysis and re-use.
-Industry-wide adoption of Caliper offers academic institutions and Ed Tech organizations the prospect of a more unified learning data environment in which to build new and innovative services designed to measure, infer, predict, report and visualize.
+Industry-wide adoption of Caliper offers academic institutions and Ed Tech organizations the tantalizing prospect of a more unified learning data environment in which to build new and innovative services designed to measure, infer, predict, report and visualize.

 <a name="conventions" />